-Footings placed on an undisturbed, compact glacial till bearing surface can be designed using a bearing resistance value at serviceability limit states (SLS) of 200 kPa and a factored bearing resistance value at ultimate limit states (ULS) of 350 kPa.
+Footings placed on an undisturbed glacial till or a clean, weathered shale bedrock bearing surface can be designed using a bearing resistance value at serviceability limit states (SLS) of 150 kPa and a factored bearing resistance value at ultimate limit states (ULS) of 300 kPa.
 A geotechnical resistance factor of 0.5 was applied to the bearing resistance value at ULS.

-An undisturbed, glacial till bearing surface consists of one from which all topsoil, fill, loose rock and any other deleterious materials have been removed prior to the placement of concrete for footings.
+An undisturbed, glacial till or clean bedrock bearing surface consists of one from which all topsoil, fill, loose rock and any other deleterious materials have been removed prior to the placement of concrete for footings.